himuexe/DSA-Problems/progress/master-tracker.md

 ---

-**Status:** 🎉 **COMPREHENSIVE EXPANSION PHASE** - 120 problems with major Kunal categories enhancement.
-Perfect 10-day streak maintained.
-Arrays, Basics, and Strings at expert level.
-Ready for Recursion advancement and advanced algorithm focus.
+**Status:** 🎉 **MULTI-CATEGORY MASTERY PHASE** - 130 problems with Recursion successfully launched as 6th major topic.
+Perfect 11-day streak maintained.
+Arrays, Basics, and Strings at expert+ level.
+Ready for final string completion and recursion advancement to intermediate level.